 If you want to avoid blocked kitchen drain piping an important question is how much risk are you willing to take?
 The risk of blockages goes down as the quality of the garbage disposal goes up.
 It’s the Good, Better, and Best theory of you getting what you pay for.
 Cost should be the last concern for those wanting to avoid risks.

 So, what’s one of the best disposals?
 The InSinkErator Evolution Excel has proven to be the best overall.
 It’s ultra-quiet and has a MultiGrind technology to finely grind food with three grinding stages.
 The 1-horsepower Dura-Drive induction motor automatically reverses after each operation.
 The 40 oz. stainless steel grind chamber and blades stay cleaner.

-Warranties for Good, Better, and Best InSinkErator disposals installed by John Henry's Plumbing, Heating, and Air are from four to ten years according to the quality of the disposal.
+Warranties for Good, Better, and Best InSinkErator disposals installed by John Henry's Plumbing, Heating, Air, and Electrical are from four to ten years according to the quality of the disposal.

 The InSinkErator Evolution Excel is capable of cutting rice in half and of course fine grinding all food.
 It’s important to run plenty of water to wash finely ground food particles while the disposal is running.
 The final discharge is then slightly thicker than water and easily passes through plumbing pipes that are pitched properly and in good shape.
 I run water for another 10 seconds after the grinding process because our kitchen drain line is fairly short before dumping it into the larger sewer main pipe.

 The worst-case scenario is older galvanized or cast-iron piping that is often rougher inside as it ages.
 These systems can have a buildup of fairly solid rust.
 They need to be called out with a full-sized cutting head rather than using caustic chemicals that can damage the pipe.
 If this piping cannot be cleaned or has defects, it should be replaced with PVC piping that has a smoother wall with no obstructions and is self-scouring.